kbroman/ProgrammingNotes/linux_setup.md

       packages) away from rstudio to something with https to avoid the warning at startup

+23. Okular pdf reader

+    - `sudo apt install okular`
+    - Installs a _ton_ of dependencies

 ---

-16. python3, ruby, coffeescript
+- get the VPN to work

+- copy other stuff into ~/.bashrc

+- python3

+- ruby

+- npm and coffeescript

-19. Install VirtualBox and Windows + Office365
+- VirtualBox and Windows + Office365

-20. Install Java and Minecraft
+- Java

+- Minecraft

-21. Backups
+- Backups (dejadup)

+- clipman (or gpaste)

+- caffeine

-22. clipman, caffeine, autokey
+- autokey

-24. Change the wallpaper
+- Change the wallpaper

+- better terminal

+- vlc

+- get camera to work in skype

 ---